deanashton/mkdocs-base/docs/assessment/eyfs/eyfs-steps-assessment-entry.md

 ## Entering Assessments

 To enter a Step assessment simply find the cell for the pupil and Step and double click (or double tap on a tablet pc).
 This will enter an assessment for the pupil and automatically attribute a half term to it based on today's date (this is taken from your PC so ensure the date and time are correct).

-If you want to save time by entering the same assessment for multiple pupils double click (tap) on the appropriate column header.
+If you want to save time by entering the same assessment for multiple pupils double click (or double tap) on the appropriate column header.
 A confirmation message will appear which allows you to quickly enter several assessments for pupils at the same level.
 Individual pupil assessments may then be 'fine tuned' by clicking the appropriate cell on an individual pupil row.

 !!! tip
     If you have ability groups saved you could work with each saved group in turn and quickly enter assessments.

 It is possible that you are entering assessments for a previous half term.
-The Assessment Term button allows you to choose to assess in the current or previous half term (unless the previous half term is in the previous academic year).
+The `Assessment Term` button allows you to choose to assess in the current or previous half term (unless the previous half term is in the previous academic year).
 Once you choose the previous half term any assessments entered via a double click will be recorded against the previous half term until you change the selection or exit.

 If you want to enter assessments for a half term prior to the previous half term then right clicking (or holding your finger) on the appropriate cell displays an additional menu.
 If your user permission level permits it you can use this menu to select from any previous half term.